TechySakib/4.-Chain-of-Stores-Sale-Management-System/README.md

 ├── login.php                         # Login page for all roles
 ├── logout.php                        # Ends session and redirects to login
 ├── session.php                       # Manages active session variables
-└── README.md                         # Project documentation)
+└── README.md                         # Project documentation'''

 # Step 1: Move to your server root (htdocs for XAMPP)
 cd /path/to/xampp/htdocs